benbria/browserify-transform-tools/README.md

 * `transformFn(contents, transformOptions, done)` - Function which is called to do the transform.  `contents` are the contents of the file.  `transformOptions.file` is the name of the file (as would be passed to a normal browserify transform.)
-  `transformOptions.config` is the configuration for the transform (see `loadTransformConfig` above for details on where this comes from.)  `transformOptions.configDir` is the directory the configuration was loaded from.  `done(err, transformed)` is a callback which must be called, passing the a string with the transformed contents of the file.
+  `transformOptions.configData` is the configuration data for the transform (see `loadTransformConfig` above for details on where this comes from.)  `transformOptions.config` is a copy of `transformOptions.configData.config` for convenience.  `done(err, transformed)` is a callback which must be called, passing the a string with the transformed contents of the file.